Eli & Elm Profile

 Eli & Elm entered the bedding world in January 2019 with a goal to create high quality bedding for the average sleep enthusiast.
 Based in New Haven, CT, their name is an homage to Eli Whitney—the inventor of the cotton gin; and Elm City—the home of Whitney before its name was changed to New Haven.
 Three Connecticut men were inspired by Eli Whitney’s innovation with the plant, so they took to improving the world of cotton bedding, with aspiring dreams to make the bed a better place for sleep.
 There hasn’t been much innovation in the textile industry, so Eli & Elm made it their mission to create luxurious and durable sheets for affordable prices.
 Their work with researchers and engineers has paved the way for eco-friendly advancements in the field while also focusing their resources on making fair trade products that are ethically sound.

-Whitney Collection Construction
+Ferry Collection Construction

-My Whitney Collection Findings
+My Ferry Collection Findings

-My Whitney Collection Recommendation
+My Ferry Collection Recommendation

 The Ferry Collection can be yours for between $129 and $159, which is actually less expensive than their Whitney collection (bamboo) and the same price as the Gryphon Sateen sheets I reviewed last month.
 These prices seem to be industry standard for affordable high quality Sateen sheets, so there is a bit of competition.
 They offer a 45-day window for returns, which is quite a bit shorter than other trial periods I’ve seen—I don’t even know if you can consider it a “trial period.”
 One thing to note is that Eli & Elm does not list Queen or King sizes for their Ferry Collection duvet set on their website, however I did receive a queen-size cover.